Sunnybank

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sunnybank has 58 active public transport stops, offering a mix of train and bus services.
-These stops are served by 57 unique routes, facilitating 4,706 weekly passenger trips in total.
-The average distance to the nearest transport stop for residents is 186 meters, indicating excellent accessibility.
+These stops are served by 57 different routes, collectively facilitating 4,706 weekly passenger trips.
+The average distance from residents to the nearest transport stop is 186 meters, indicating excellent accessibility.

-On average, there are 672 trips per day across all routes, which translates to approximately 81 weekly trips per individual stop.
+Across all routes, service frequency averages 672 trips per day, equating to approximately 81 weekly trips per individual stop.

 Frequently Asked Questions - Transport